NatronGitHub/Natron/Documentation/source/devel/PythonReference/NatronGui/GuiApp.rst

     :param group: :class:`Group<NatronEngine.Group>`

     Select all nodes in the given *group*.
 You can pass the *app* object to get the top-level NodeGraph.
 If passing None, the last user-selected NodeGraph will be used.

+.. method:: NatronGui.GuiApp.copySelectedNodes([group=None])

+    :param group: :class:`Group<NatronEngine.Group>`

+    Copy all nodes in the given *group*.
+You can pass the *app* object to get the top-level NodeGraph.
+If passing None, the last user-selected NodeGraph will be used.

+.. method:: NatronGui.GuiApp.pasteNodes([group=None])

+    :param group: :class:`Group<NatronEngine.Group>`

+    Paste copied nodes in the given *group*.
+You can pass the *app* object to get the top-level NodeGraph.
+If passing None, the last user-selected NodeGraph will be used.

 .. method:: NatronGui.GuiApp.clearSelection([group=None])